volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 Let me explain this: when you create an object (`user`) it's value (`{name: "John", surname: "Doe"}`) is stored in some location in your computer's memory.
 What the variable `user` receives is memory address which points to stored value.

-When you copy `user` value to another variable (`newUser`) it's the address what gets actually copied, not the value. **Objects are copied by reference** instead of by value.
+When you copy `user` value to another variable (`newUser`) it's the address what gets actually copied, not the value.

+**Important note: objects are copied by reference** instead of by value.

 Both `user` and `newUser` contain reference to the same object in memory.
 Therefore, altering any of the values will cause both to update.